uikit/uikit-site/docs/pages/dropbar.md

 Adheres to the [Menu Button WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/menubutton/).

-The Dropbar component will handle setting the appropriate WAI-ARIA Roles, States and Properties.
+The Dropbar component handles setting the appropriate WAI-ARIA Roles, States and Properties.

 The Toggle element has the role `button`, the state `aria-expanded` and the property `aria-haspopup="true"`.